kingofcamel/Esp8266BasedCoronaVirusTracking/README.md

-# Esp8266BasedCoronaVirusTracking on a i2c 20x4 LCD
+# Esp8266 Covid Ticker on a i2c 20x4 LCD

-# Please pay attention to the warnings about corona virus.
-Let's Stay at home!
+# Bleibt zu hause

  1- Change your wifi information from **WifiConnect.h** file